therealbstern/apcupsd/doc/manual/manual.rst

 SNMP Trap Catching
 ------------------

-apcupsd-3.11.14 introduces support for SNMP trap catching with the APC PowerNet MIB driver.
+apcupsd-3.11.14 introduces support for SNMP trap catching.
 Previous versions polled the UPS status once per minute, leading to significant delays before UPS state changes were recognized.
 With SNMP trap handling, apcupsd monitors the SNMP trap port and will re-poll the UPS whenever a trap is